levizwannah/mpesa-sdk-php/readme.md

 ## Setting Up
 Firstly create an Mpesa object with the necessary configurations.

-**The consumer key, consumer secret, and business short code is always required.**
+**The consumer key, consumer secret, and business short code are always required.**

 *If you are using a till number, then the `till` key is required, otherwise only the business short code is required.*